aartisab/hugo-mock-landing-page-domain-name/README.md

 CIS 3500 HW1 - Creating a Landing Page in Hugo

 TaskFlow is a Hugo-based static website designed to help students and users optimize their productivity through AI-powered scheduling, habit tracking, and smart reminders.
 This project uses the Hugo Boostrap Theme by @[filipecarneiro](https://github.com/filipecarneiro).
+Within this repository, a GitHub Actions workflow is included so that whenever a push occurs, the website is built and republished.

 ## Features